 GM: “Clean breaks are better,” Becky Lynne nods.
 “As painful as separating from my own family was, I think it spared us all more heartache in the end.”

-“In so many things, you can’t have it both ways, and trying to have your cake and eat it too just makes a better mess.”
+“In so many things, you can’t have it both ways, and trying to have your cake and eat it too just makes a bigger mess.”

 “That’s how it seems with the last generations—being simultaneously like Kindred and kine.
 And what do they have to show for it?
-Most of them lead brief and miserable existences, and even groups that claim to advance ‘duskborn rights’ like the Ashfinders just seem to cause more pain and tragedy.
+Most of them lead brief and awful existences.
+Even groups that claim to advance ‘duskborn rights’ like the Ashfinders just seem to cause more pain and tragedy.
 For thin-bloods and full-bloods.
 There’s a compelling argument that it would have been kinder for them never to exist.”

 Caroline: Caroline nods again.
-“I’ve heard talk of, and experienced first hand, the unforgiving stance of my sire on the subject of unsanctioned Embraces.
-At first I thought it harsh, cruel even.
+“I’ve heard talk of, and experienced firsthand, the unforgiving stance of my sire on the subject of unsanctioned Embraces.
+At first I thought it harsh, even cruel.
 My first introduction to Kindred society was being dragged before a crowd of Kindred, watching the execution of half a dozen others, and having my own head laid upon the block.”

 “It would be better if the thin-bloods didn’t exist, but we can’t change the past.
 All we can do is influence the future.”